nguyenbinh1612/crh/README.md

 # Works Cited:

-Bezverkha, Anastasia.
+<p> Bezverkha, Anastasia.
 “Reinstating social borders between the Slavic majority and the Tatar population of Crimea: Media representation of the contested memory of the Crimean Tatars’ deportation.”
-Journal of Borderlands Studies 32.2, 2017, pp. 127-139.
+Journal of Borderlands Studies 32.2, 2017, pp. 127-139. </p>
-Glyn Williams, Brian.
+<p> Glyn Williams, Brian.
 “The Hidden Ethnic Cleansing of Muslims in the Soviet Union: The Exile and Repatriation of the Crimean Tatars.”
-Journal of Contemporary History 37.3, 2002, pp. 323-347.
+Journal of Contemporary History 37.3, 2002, pp. 323-347. </p>
 Hall, Nancy.
 “Vowel Epenthesis.”
 The Blackwell Companion to Phonology Volume III: Phonological Processes, Wiley-Blackwell, 2011, pp. 1-21.
 Henry, Cassidy.
 “An Optimality Theoretic analysis of vowel harmony in Kazan Tatar.”
 Proceedings of the Linguistic Society of America 3.4, 2018, pp. 1-11.
 Johanson, Lars.
 “The Structure of Turkic.”
 The Turkic Languages, edited by Lars Johanson and Éva Á Csató, Taylor & Francis Group, 1998, pp. 30-66.